Gambling, Investing And Benjamin Franklin

 Sometimes you can make a good case for playing the Powerball or why you can do better at real estate by buying local.

-The author of the original piece says he only cares about making money but he puts a lot of emphasis on how others perceive what he is doing:
+The author of the original piece says he only cares about making money, but he puts a lot of emphasis on how others perceive what he is doing:

 He is investing.